-This was replaced in 1756 by what is now known as the Old Tarbat Parish Church, which today houses the Tarbat Discovery Centre.
-This is designed to provide visitors with an insight into the area's pictish past: complete with a life-size bronze of a Pictish Queen outside.
+This was extended, then rebuilt in 1756 and eventually fell out of use in 1946.
+Today it is today known as the Old Tarbat Parish Church, and houses the Tarbat Discovery Centre, an outstanding museum designed to provide visitors with an insight into the area's past: complete with a life-size bronze of a Pictish Queen outside.

 Portmahomack grew as a fishing village which at its peak in the 1830s was home to over 100 fishing boats supporting a large onshore fish curing industry.
 Today its picture-postcard harbour remains home to a number of small fishing boats.
 But it is also popular with leisure craft and has become a pleasant resort complete with a broad sandy bay edged at low water with rock pools.